NCEAS/eml/docs/eml-semantic-annotation-primer.md

   - the element's text is the URI for the concept in an external vocabulary.
 The identifier represents a precise definition, relationships to other concepts, etc.
   - the XML attribute, `label` is required
       - it should be suitable for application interfaces to display to humans
       - should be populated by values from the referenced vocabulary's label field (e,g, `rdfs:label` or `skos:prefLabel` ).
-Note that this assumes the referenced vocabulary is stored as an RDF document, which is best practice for vocabularies..
+Note that this assumes the referenced vocabulary is stored as an RDF document, which is best practice for vocabularies.

 **When are IDs required in the EML doc?**
 To be precise, all annotations must have an unambiguous subject.
-At the dataset-, entity- or attribute- level, the parent element is the *subject*.
+At the dataset, entity, or attribute level, the parent element is the *subject*.
 So, if an element has an annotation child, it must also have an id (i.e. the subject, or parent element must have an `id` attribute value).
 Annotations at `eml/annotations` or `eml/additionalMetadata` will have subjects defined with a `references` attribute or `describes` element.
 As for other internal EML references, an `id` is required.
-With EML-2.2, the parser will check that an `id` attribute is present on elements with annotation children.
+With EML 2.2.0, the parser will check that an `id` attribute is present on elements with annotation children.
 As a reminder, the `id` must be unique within an EML document.
 See examples below.